Step 4: Explore your data geographically

 Learn more: Double-click to add geographic fields

-Because Tableau already knows that state names are geographic data and because the State dimension is assigned the State/Province geographic role, Tableau automatically creates a map view.
+Because Tableau already knows that state names are geographic data and because the State/Province dimension is assigned the State/Province geographic role, Tableau automatically creates a map view.

-There is a mark for each of the 48 contiguous states in your data source.
+There is a mark for each of the contiguous 48 US states and the Canadian provinces in your data source.
 (Sadly, Alaska and Hawaii aren't included in your data source, so they are not mapped.)

 Notice that the Country field is also added to the view.
 This happens because the geographic fields in Sample - Superstore are part of a hierarchy.
-Each level in the hierarchy is added as a level of detail.
+Higher levels in the hierarchy can be automatically added as a level of detail.

-Additionally, Latitude and Longitude fields are added to the Columns and Rows shelves.
+Additionally, generated Latitude and Longitude fields are added to the Columns and Rows shelves.
 You can think of these as X and Y fields.
 They're essential any time you want to create a map view, because each location in your data is assigned a latitudinal and longitudinal value.
-Sometimes the Latitude and Longitude fields are generated by Tableau.
-Other times, you might have to manually include them in your data.
+Sometimes these fields are generated by Tableau from geographic fields in your data.
+Or your data may contain its own latitude and longitude values.
 You can find resources to learn more about this in the Learning Library.

-Now, having a cool map focused on 48 states is one thing, but you wanted to see what was happening in the South, remember?
+Now, having a cool map focused on the contiguous US and Canada is one thing, but you wanted to see what was happening in the South, remember?

 5. Drag Region to the Filters shelf, and then filter down to the South only.
 The map view zooms in to the South region, and there is a mark for each state (11 total).